 Mailchimp is more affordable for email marketing

-• Mailchimp gives you 500 contacts and 2,500 email sends a month.
+Mailchimp's free plan gives you 500 marketing contacts and 2,500 email sends a month.

-Once you do move to a paid plan, Mailchimp is the cheaper option.
+Once you move to a paid plan, Mailchimp is still the cheaper option.
 With three tiered options that go up incrementally depending on how many contacts you have, Mailchimp's simple pricing structure is really one of its strengths.
 HubSpot also has three tiers for its paid marketing plans, but they work out to be more expensive because they offer more features.
 HubSpot does offer customizable bundles in an attempt to make the tool more affordable, but it still gets very expensive pretty quickly.

 If you're at a larger org and budget isn't an issue for you, HubSpot for sure has more to offer and will scale with your teams.
 But if you're a small business looking to build your top-of-funnel marketing contacts, Mailchimp probably does everything you're likely to need it to do.